-Up to this point you only considered the changes of material quantities within Jack of All Trades.
+Up to this point you only considered the changes in material quantities within Jack of All Trades.
 You have created the BalanceOfMaterials accumulation register for material quantity accounting.

 However, as you have probably guessed, this type of accounting alone will hardly meet the needs of your company.
 Clearly, you also need to know what monetary resources were expended to purchase the materials and what the company’s material reserves are worth in cash.